-If a learner makes an allegation of abuse against another student:
+If a learner makes an allegation of abuse against another learner:

-- You must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate and/or taking any disciplinary measures against the alleged perpetrator.
+- You must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and

+- any others affected) with a named person they can talk to if needed.
+This will include considering college transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate

+If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children and/or taking any sanctions against the alleged perpetrator.
 We will ask the police if we have any questions about the investigation.

-If the incident is a criminal offence and there are delays in the criminal process, the DSL will work closely with the police (and other agencies as required) while protecting children

-Further information can be found in Inclusion Education's Behaviour Policy about how any behavioural concerns will be investigated and what support is available to victims, perpetrators and other children affected.
+Further information can be found in Inclusion College's Behaviour Policy about how any behavioural concerns will be investigated and what support is available to victims, perpetrators and other children affected.

-Creating a supportive environment in school and minimising the risk of child-on-child abuse
+Creating a supportive environment in college and minimising the risk of child-on-child abuse